AdamTovatt/byte-shelf/README.md

    using HttpClient httpClient = new HttpClient();
    httpClient.BaseAddress = new Uri("https://localhost:7001");

-   IShelfFileProvider provider = new HttpShelfFileProvider(httpClient);
+   // Pass the API key to the client IShelfFileProvider provider = new HttpShelfFileProvider(httpClient, "your-secure-api-key-here");
    ```

 2. **Upload a File**